 Day 2 in Stockholm

-Soak in the great culture of Stockholm by following this segment of the itinerary.
+Soak in the great culture of Stockholm by following this segment of this ‘3 days in Stockholm’ itinerary.
 You’ll be spending a considerable amount of time on the delightful island of Djurgården, an ideal location to escape the bustle of Stockholm amongst the groves of pines and spruce.
 After lunch, you can either revel in some museum hopping (choose between numbers 6 & 7 depending on your preference) or get an adrenaline rush at the Gröna Lund Amusement Park.

 1. Breakfast at Vete Katten